companje/companje.nl/pages/sanyo.md

 # Assembly code to draw a 12x12 bitmap char anywhere on the screen.
 It can be optimized a lot.
 It's rather slow but it does work!
 Next step is to optimize it with nested loops.
 Then add gradient masks.
+Here is a version that is at least twice as fast: https://gist.github.com/companje/b7bdbed737ee4709b3d50b027e8e5c43
 ```nasm
 %include "sanyo.asm"